Efficient Background Modeling Based on Sparse Representation and Outlier Iterative Removal: Sparse outlier iterative removal algorithm

-In most background modeling problems, the frame series are much too redundant for the task of background modeling.
-A few particular frames usually carry enough information of the background, while too many repeated frames in the video would just hinder the work.
-In a PCA model, the data is projected onto a lower dimensional space.
-The low dimensional space stands for the static information among the frames and other information is ignored.
-If the foreground objects are unchanged or changing slowly, they are more likely to be regarded as stable.
-In this section, we refine the frame sequences $\mathbf{D}$ and get a new set $\widetilde{\mathbf{D}}$, which is composed of the selected 'discriminative' frames.
+In most large-scale background modeling problems, the frames are highly redundant.
+Some of the frames already carry sufficient background information, and are more discriminative than other frames.
+In this section, we refine frame sequence $\mathbf{D}$ and obtain a new informative set $\widetilde{\mathbf{D}}$, which is composed of the selected discriminative frames.

-A video contains amounts of frames.
-Some of them can be represented by a linear combination of the rest ones and the others are approximately repeated.
-In other words, the set $\mathbf{D}$ can be sparse represented by itself.
-We set $\mathbf{D}$ as the original dictionary.
-Just for simplification, we transform each frame in the tensor $\mathbf{D}$ into a gray one.
-The information maintained in the gray frames is enough for our work.
-Thus we denote the simplified set as $\mathbf{D}_{gray}:=[{I_{1}}_{gray}, \cdots, {I_{N}}_{gray}] \in \mathbb{R}^{m\times n\times N}$.
-The sparse representation of the set $\mathbf{D}_{gray}$ is as follows:

-where $C\in\mathbb{R}^{N\times N}$ is the coefficient matrix.
-Model (\ref{eq11}) is a standard tensor sparse representation problem, and is easy to solve.

-In Model (\ref{eq11}), multiplied by $C$, the set $\mathbf{D}_{gray}$ can represent itself.
-And it is also true for the original set $\mathbf{D}$.
-Just by counting the number of the nonzero rows in $C$, we can deduce the role of each frame in representing the whole set.
-All the useful frames are picked out from $\mathbf{D}$ to form a low-level refined frame set $\mathbf{D}'$.

-The results of the above works are determined by the properties and the size of the frame series.
-However, as will be seen in our experiment, we select a few discriminative frames and extract the background successfully.
-This is because little change in the content of the video can break the linear relationship between different frames in most cases.
-To further reduce the size of the set $\mathbf{D}'$, we can dynamically adjust the parameter $\lambda$ in Model (\ref{eq11}) for each specific problem.
-It is a complicated work.
-So we fix the parameter for convenience and get the selected set $\widetilde{\mathbf{D}}$ by the following operation.

-We consider the space of all the frames, and each frame is an element in this space.
-We choose the Euclidean distance as the distance metric.
-Then it is a Euclidean space.
-We investigate whether a frame $\mathbf{I}_{i}$ is 'discriminative' enough or not by $d(\mathbf{I}_{i})$, i.e. its distance to all the other frames:

-Thus we can select the top few 'discriminative' frames with the help of (\ref{eq36}) and form the selected set $\widetilde{\mathbf{D}}$.
-We claim that the result of the background extraction does not depend on the whole frame series, it is the few 'discriminative' frames that works.